|

 However, a mega-ship might be the best choice if you’re cruising to Alaska with a family.
 There’s no room for boredom on these cruising giants with climbing walls, race car tracks, laser tag, and much more.
 Plus, you’ll have more entertainment options.

-It’s important to know that the mega-ships sail from Seattle.
+It’s important to know that most mega-ships sail from the Seattle cruise port.
 The Vancouver cruise port has difficulty accommodating the largest ships as they can’t clear the Lionsgate Bridge.

 Seabourn Odyssey leaving Vancouver